Brad Cochran: University of Michigan

-Later years
+Later life

 Cochran was selected by the Los Angeles Raiders in the third round (80th overall pick) of the 1986 NFL draft.
 Cochran signed a three-year contract with the Los Angeles Raiders in July 1986, but he injured his back during the fourth pre-season game, underwent surgery to remove a disc and perform a two-level vertebrae fusion, thus ending his football career.
 He later became involved in a contract dispute with the Raiders over the team's claim that he failed to report for the 1987 NFL season.

 Cochran later worked as an assistant football coach responsible for the defensive secondary at his alma mater, Brother Rice High School.